piechartssuck/courses/content/tasks/_index.md

 </summary>
 <br>
 <p>
 Use the collected data to conduct an EFA and PCA to assess instrument validity and reliability.
 Submit a one paragraph descriptive summary of the findings and Rmarkdown PDF output.
+This serves as the R Survey EDA as well.
 </p>
 </details>